vladcudoidem/injectable/README.md

 ## 🏭 How does it work?

-For every composable function call, the compiler plugin creates a `FunctionCall` object that contains the semantic information.
-That is then injected into the composable's `Modifier` using the `Modifier.registerCall(FunctionCall)` extension (the extension function call is added to the end of the `Modifier` parameter expression).
-Inside the `Modifier`, the `FunctionCall` is stored in a `CallStack`, which is a type alias for `List<FunctionCall>`.
+- For every composable function call, the compiler plugin creates a `FunctionCall` object that contains the semantic information.
+- This object is then injected into the composable’s `Modifier` using the `registerCall(FunctionCall)` extension function.
+The extension function call is added to the end of the `Modifier` parameter expression.
+- Inside the `Modifier`, the `FunctionCall` is stored in a `CallStack`, which is a type alias for `List<FunctionCall>`.
 Nested composables often share the same `Modifier` object, which leads to UI elements that have multiple `FunctionCall`s assigned to them.
-Lastly, when the `Modifier` object is evaluated, the `CallStack` is added to the custom `composableCallStack` semantics property.
+- When the `Modifier` object is evaluated, the `CallStack` is added to the custom `composableCallStack` semantics property.
 This exposes the `CallStack` to testing APIs and debugging tools.

-Thus, the functionality of this tool totally depends on Compose's `Modifier` parameters.
-They are the basis on which the semantic information is stored, transferred and later retrieved.
+Thus, the functionality of this tool totally depends on Compose’s `Modifier` parameters, which are the basis on which the semantic information is stored, transferred, and later retrieved.

 ## ⚽ Example usage